MykolaHerasymovych/Optimizing-Acceptance-Threshold-in-Credit-Scoring-using-Reinforcement-Learning/README.md

 <p align = "justify">
   This is a repository for my master thesis submitted as a part of the Master of Arts in Quantitative Economics degree at the University of Tartu.
 The research was conducted in 2017-2018 at Creditstar Group, Estonia under the supervision of Karl Märka, Head of Data Science at Creditstar Group, and Oliver Lukason, PhD at the University of Tartu.

-The source code for the project can be found in the Source directory.
+The source code for the project can be found in the [Source](../blob/master/Source) directory.

-Table and image descriptions to be added.
 </p>

 ## Table of Contents